 These sessions allow your customer support team to learn directly from seasoned professionals, making them engaging and inspiring.

-Besides, emergency training can be carried out whenever there is a product or service update.
 It helps ensure customer service staff are prepared to handle any customer questions or concerns arising from these changes.

-What should be included in customer service skills training?
+What should customer service training cover?

 Effective customer service training should equip agents with the knowledge, skills, and mindset to handle customer interactions confidently and empathetically.
 Here’s what it should include:

-- Product and service knowledge: A solid grasp of your product or service helps agents answer questions accurately and confidently.
+• Product and service knowledge: A solid grasp of your product or service helps agents answer questions accurately and confidently.

-- Technical skills on customer support tools and AI: Help desk agent training should ensure support agents can confidently use customer service software such as ticketing systems and AI tools, including AI agents and AI Copilot to maximize their efficiency.
+• Technical skills on customer support tools and AI: Help desk agent training should ensure support agents can confidently use customer service software such as ticketing systems and AI tools, including AI Agents and AI Copilot, to maximize their efficiency.

-- Problem-solving and critical thinking: Agents should be trained to analyze problems, think critically, and offer the best path forward, even in unfamiliar situations.
+• Problem-solving and critical thinking: Agents should be trained to analyze problems, think critically, and offer the best path forward, even in unfamiliar situations.

 How to build an effective customer service training program